-My secondary problem is their confusing branding and subsidiary structure.
-I’ve heard many reports of First American using this tangle of business names, which can deceive merchants and overall reduces the transparency of their operations.
-In my experience, companies with many DBAs are trying to cover something up and confuse those trying to assess their reputation.
+My second problem is their confusing branding and subsidiary structure.
+I’ve heard many reports of First American using a tangle of business names, which can deceive merchants and reduces the overall transparency of their operations.
+In my experience, companies with many DBAs are usually trying to cover something up and confuse those trying to assess their reputation.
 First American Payments seems to fit this bill.